shuttle-hq/synth/synth/testing_harness/mysql/README.md

 To run this, execute the `e2e.sh` script from the current directory.
 A non-zero return code denotes failure.
 Note: run this with all dependencies installed in Vagrant with the [Vagrantfile](tools/vagrant/linux/ubuntu/Vagrantfile)

+By default, the script will test MySql.
+To test MariaDb, set the environment variable `MARIA_DB_SCHEME=mariadb` before running.